PostgREST/postgrest/api.rst

    UNIONs will not be made embeddable.

    Why?
 PostgREST detects source table foreign keys in the view by querying and parsing `pg_rewrite <https://www.postgresql.org/docs/11/catalog-pg-rewrite.html>`_.
-   This may fail depending on the complexity of the view, it's a best-effort approach.
+   This may fail depending on the complexity of the view.

+   `Report an issue <https://github.com/PostgREST/postgrest/issues>`_ if your view is not made embeddable so we can keep continue improving foreign key detection.

+   In the future we'll include include a way to manually specify views source foreign keys to address this limitation.

 .. important::